nikitavoloboev/data/macOS/apps/macOS-apps.md

 - [Sloth](https://github.com/sveinbjornt/Sloth) - Displays all open files and sockets in use by all running processes on your system.
 - [Workbench](https://github.com/mxcl/Workbench) - Seamless, automatic, “dotfile” sync to iCloud.
 - [LuLu](https://github.com/objective-see/LuLu) - Free macOS firewall.
+- [Conferences.digital](https://github.com/zagahr/Conferences.digital) - Watch the latest and greatest conference videos on your Mac.

 ## Links